JingtaoWang22/cellar_docs/_posts/2021-7-11-analysis.md

     A gene is deteremined to be differentially expressed via a t-test and all DE genes are sorted by log fold-change.
 Users can specify the corrected p-value threshold or the fold-change threshold to filter on.
 If FC is set to 0, then no fold-change filtering is applied.
+If you data has been log-transformed during the preprocessing step, make sure "Is Data Logged" has been set to True, and False otherwise.
 <br>
 ![DE](images/ui-analysis-de.png)
 <br>